azs6189/Weather-Dashboard/README.md

 ## Usage

 a.
-Head over to the Weather Dashboard site: https://azs6189.github.io/Weather-Dashboard/
+Head over to the Weather Dashboard webpage: https://azs6189.github.io/Weather-Dashboard/

 b.
 Begin your search by typing the name of the city of your choice in the search box.